joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 The hardware and firmware is heavily based on the work of Smart Home Hookup here:  https://github.com/thehookup/Motorized_MQTT_Blinds, and here:  http://www.thesmarthomehookup.com/automated-motorized-window-blinds-horizontal-blinds/  Much thanks to that dude!

-The Hubitat driver will be my own creation, using the MQTT support that Hubitat added last year.
+The Hubitat driver is my own creation, using the MQTT support that Hubitat added last year.

+What I've tried to do that is beyond what Smart Home Hookup did is two things:
+- Make it work well with Hubitat
+- "Productize" it.
+Hide all the hardware details and make it clean and minimal and easy to maintain.

+One more thing:  The Hubitat Alexa skill does not yet support window shades and blinds.
+To enable Alexa to work with my blinds, I created my own Alexa skill here:  https://github.com/joelwetzel/Alexa-Skill-For-Hubitat-Shades-And-Blinds

 ----------